icefoxen/nanowasm/README.md

 cargo run -- test_programs/inc.wasm
 ```

-...except the bin target doesn't actually use the interpreter yet XD
+# Safety

+This should aim for the goal that if a wasm module is invalid, it will return a `Result::Err` on trying to load or
+validate it, or construct a program from it.
+Then actually executing the code should not need to return a `Result`
+because it has already been verified correct; things that are incorrect are bugs in the interpreter or verifier and should
+result in a panic (should we use `assert!` or `debug_assert!` here?
+Depends on the situation; `assert!` can
+sometimes lead to the compiler making smarter code, for example eliding bounds checks after one).

+One place where this is *not* possible to statically verify is if you set resource bounds and the program exceeds
+them.
+Need to think about this.

 # Similar projects

  * parity-wasm: A crate for serializing/deserializing wasm code.
+ * [wasmi](https://github.com/pepyakin/wasmi): A webassembly interpreter; used to be part of parity-wasm but got
-Also includes its own interpreter, but I wanted to write my own and I find theirs hard to extend
+   split off into its own thing.
+Quite good, but I wanted to write my own
  * <https://github.com/sunfishcode/wasmstandalone>: A wasm standalone JIT.
  * [WebAssembly reference interpreter](https://github.com/WebAssembly/spec/tree/master/interpreter)
  * [WebAssembly Binary Toolkit](https://github.com/WebAssembly/wabt)